florentfettu/Census-Income-Classification/README.md

 ## Description

-The prediction task is to determine whether a person makes over 50K a year.
+The goal is to solve a binary classification task to determine whether a person makes over 50K a year.